 A mature asparagus plant (3 years old or older) will produce tender, edible spears for 4 to 8 weeks in the early spring.
 After that, the spears will become tougher, especially at the bottom, and the tips will open up and develop into what look like ferns.

-This fern-like growth will yield berries on female plants in the summer or fall.
-If the weather is especially hot and dry, female asparagus plants may start to produce berries earlier.
+This fern-like growth will yield red berries with asparagus seeds on female plants in the summer or fall.
+If the weather is especially hot and dry, female asparagus plants may start to produce berries sooner.

 How Do I Harvest Asparagus Seeds?